Are Condoms 100% Effective?

 - Choose condoms made of latex, which is thought to be most effective in preventing STDs.
 If one of you has an allergy to latex, use polyurethane condoms instead.

 - Keep condoms away from heat and light, which can make them more likely to break.

-- Only use water-based lubricants with condoms.
+- Use only water-based lubricants with condoms.
 Shortening, lotion, petroleum jelly, or baby oil can break down the condom.

 - Open the condom packet with your hands, not your teeth, and open it carefully so you don't tear the condom.

 - Choose a condom with a reservoir tip to catch semen after ejaculation.
 Lightly pinch the top of the condom and place it at the top of your (or your partner's) penis.
 This gets rid of trapped air, which can cause a condom to burst.